BOARD OF TRUSTEES

 The pool is operational during Term 4 to the end of Term 1.
 All pupils are expected to participate in daily lessons during the season.
 Swimming is part of the school curriculum and we offer all children the opportunity to learn water safety techniques and swimming skills.

-The school has a NO SMOKING policy.
+The school has a NO SMOKING AND NO VAPING policy.
 The school grounds and buildings are smoke free at all times.

 It is compulsory for hats to be worn during the first and fourth terms.
 The school encourages children to wear sunscreen in the hotter months.
 Lunch is eaten in the classroom.
 Children without hats are only allowed to play in designated shady areas.